ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 The goal of the `ancestorId` is to disambiguate one chain segment from another, and in doing so, enable a transaction to define with adequate precision which chain it needs to be on.
 When a transaction's `ancestorId` references a block, we want to be pretty sure that that reference won't get confused with a different block than the one the author of the transaction had in mind.

-Block hashes are effectively unique (at least ethereum/go-ethereum assumes so in their database schema), and are [cited as approximations for random numbers in the yellow paper](https://github.com/ethereum/yellowpaper/blob/41c1837f7b1ddcd65f135763c8e965146cd0ab70/Paper.tex#L1261).
-We assume this trait is uniformly applicable to all possible subsets of the hash value; that is: whether the whole hash, in the first 4 bytes, the first 14, the middle 8, or the last 30; any piece is as random as any other piece.

-- `e78b1ec31bcb535548ce4b6ef384deccad1e7dc599817b65ab5124eeaaee3e58`.
-Whole hash, random.
-- `e78b1ec3`.
-First 4 bytes, random.
-- `e78b1ec31bcb535548ce4b6ef384`.
-First 14 bytes, random.
-- `384deccad1e7dc59`.
-Middle 8 bytes, random.
-- `1ec31bcb535548ce4b6ef384deccad1e7dc599817b65ab5124eeaaee3e58`.
-Last 30 bytes, random.

-So our preference of using the _first_ 4 bytes is arbitrary and functionally equivalent to any other subset of equal length.
+We assume the trait of collision resistance is uniformly applicable to all possible subsets of the block hash value, so our preference of using the _first_ 4 bytes is arbitrary and functionally equivalent to any other subset of equal length.

 For the sake of legibility and accessibility, the following arguments will reference the hex representation of 4 bytes, which is 8 characters in length, eg. `e78b1ec3`.

 The chance of a colliding `ancestorId` is `1/(16^8=4_294_967_296)` times whatever we take the chance of the existence of an equivalently-numbered block (on an alternative chain) to be.
 Assuming a generous ballpark chance of 10% (`1/10`) for any given block having a public uncle, this yields `(1/(16^8=4_294_967_296) * 1/10`.
 Note that this ballpark assumes "normal" chain and network behavior.
 In the case of an enduring competing chain segment, this value rises to 100% (`1`).

-#### `eligibleMinerList`
+### `eligibleMinerList`

 Miners who do not find themselves listed in an annotated `eligibleMinerList` should be expected to immediately remove the transaction from their transaction pool.

 In a pessimistic outlook, we should also expect that these ineligible nodes would not offer rebroadcasts of these transactions, potentially impacting the distribution (and availability) of the transactions to their intended miners.
 On the other hand, miners are incentivized to make themselves available for reception of such transactions, and there are many ways this is feasible both on-network and off-.

-The author of a transaction using the `eligibleMinerList` must assume that the "general availability" of the blockchain state database for such a transaction will be lower than an unrestrictive transaction (since only a subset of miners will be able to process the transaction).
+The author of a transaction using the `eligibleMinerList` must assume that the "general availability" of the blockchain state database for such a transaction will be lower than a nonrestrictive transaction (since only a subset of miners will be able to process the transaction).

 A final consideration is the economics of a whitelisted miner concerning the processing order of transactions in which they are whitelisted and those without whitelists.
 Transactions without whitelists would appear at first glean to be more competitive, and thus should be processed with priority.
 However, miners following such a strategy may find their reputation diminished, and, in the worst case, see the assertive preferences of transaction authors shift to their competitors and beyond their reach.

-#### `ineligibleMinerList`
+### `ineligibleMinerList`

-In addition to identical concerns and arguments presented by `eligibleMinerList` above, there is a unique concern for `ineligibleMinerList`: in order for a miner entity to avoid ineligibility by a blacklist, they would only need to use an alternative adhoc address as the block beneficiary.
+In addition to the concerns and arguments presented by `eligibleMinerList` above, there is a unique concern for `ineligibleMinerList`: in order for a miner entity to avoid ineligibility by a blacklist, they only need to use an alternative adhoc address as the block beneficiary.
-In principle, this is inevitable.
+In principle, this is ineluctable.

 However, there are associated costs to the "dodging" miner that should be considered.